ChristianKienle/cdk/TASKS_AND_IDEAS.md

     - Actually test tree shaking and the different distributed module formats.
 - **`Focus Trap` needs more tests:** The focus trap component has some logic but no tests.
 It cannot be easily tested within a unit test though.
 - **Smoke Test using Examples:** I would love to see some kind of test that simply launches every example there is and sees if there is any error logged.
 If yes the test should fail.
 In the past there were several failures that would have been caught by that.
 A simple rename of a component (without adjusting the examples) would cause such a failure and is totally confusing for users.
+- Portal stories are not yet in the examples package

 ## Ideas